enova003/EthanN-Full-Stack-Web-Application/README.md

 #Description

 This repository contains my code for a semester long project, where the students of Old Dominion University's CS 418 were asked to build a full-stack web appliaction.
-The main purpose of this course was to allow students to gain experience developing both a server and client side.
+This course allowed me to gain experience developing both a server and client for a website.

 The overall purpose of the website is to be a course portal for a university where users can view a course catalog, register/add courses to their profile, view the status of the terms they have